mattj-io/query_meetup/README.md

 # Query tool for Meetup.com

-This tool queries the Meetup.com API on multiple search terms and using multiple filters on the results
+This tool queries the Meetup.com GraphQL API on multiple search terms and using multiple filters on the results

+To use the API you need a Pro account and request access.

 ## Requirements: